remoteit/connectd/readme.md

 ## Install

+Download the correct version of `connectd` for your platform from the [releases page](https://github.com/remoteit/connectd/releases).

+### Deciding on the right distribution

-If you dont' know what version of `connectd` to use on your system and you are on a Linux/Unix system, download and run the `bintester` to find the best daemon for ARM and MIPS platforms:
+If you don't know what version of `connectd` to use on your system and you are on a Linux/Unix system, download and run the `bintester` to find the best daemon for ARM and MIPS platforms:

 ```shell
 cd /tmp